 Empty mixture onto a lightly floured work surface and use your hands to shape it into a rough ball.
 Using the heels of your hands, gently knead the dough into a smooth, elastic ball.
 Wrap the dough in plastic wrap and refrigerate for 1 hour.

-To finish: Lightly flour a clean, large work surface and a rolling pin.
+Lightly flour a clean, large work surface and a rolling pin.
 Roll the dough out to about 1/8-inch thick.
 Using a 4-inch-round pastry-cutting mold, cut circles from the dough.
 (Alternatively use a knife and trace around a 4-inch plate to form the circles.)